janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

-# Building 'login with Parallel'
+# Building 'Login with Parallel'

 Since a few weeks I've been working with the team at [Parallel Web Systems](https://parallel.ai) to improve their DX and inspire others to build with Parallel.
 A few weeks after I started, after 1.5 years of building with early customers, Parallel [launched publicly](https://parallel.ai/blog/introducing-parallel).
 Their APIs show a new direction for generative AI that I'm very excited about: lowering the bar for high-quality data generation by researching the web agenticly, at scale.